t3rm1n4l/megacmd/README.md

 A command-line client for mega.co.nz storage service This utility is written on top of [go-mega](http://github.com/t3rm1n4l/go-mega)

+Blog post about mega protocol, [http://www.sarathlakshman.com/2013/06/14/megacmd-a-mega-co-nz-storage-service-command-line-client/](http://www.sarathlakshman.com/2013/06/14/megacmd-a-mega-co-nz-storage-service-command-line-client/)

 ### What is megacmd ?
 Mega (mega.co.nz) is an excellent free storage service which provides 50 GB of free storage space.
 It has a web based user interface to upload and download files.
 Megacmd is a command-line tool for performing file and directory transfer between local directories and mega service.
 Features of megacmd are much similar to s3cmd utility, which is used to perform file transfer to Amazon S3.

 ### Features
-  - Ability to access files and folders in a directory path access URIs
+  - Ability to access files and folders using a path URI
   - Configuration file (~/.megacmd.json)
   - Individual file put and get operations
   - List operation with recursive mode (shows filesize and timestamp)